 - Those who completed all work by the Wednesday prior to Commencement in May, but who will take until May 30 to document work may walk (are not eligible for honors ceremony/medals or diploma until work is documented).

-- Those who have outstanding requirements following the deadline of the Wednesday prior to Commencement in May may walk PROVIDED they are registered at Heidelberg for the outstanding work, or have a completed Transient Student Form on file in the Office of the Registrar by the Friday of the week prior to commencement (are not eligible for honors ceremony/medals or diploma until work is completed).
-Heidelberg registration and/or Transient Form work must cover all outstanding credits and be reasonably able to be completed (as determined by the registrar) by the summer completion deadline.
+- Those who have outstanding requirements may walk during the commencement ceremony PROVIDED they are registered at Heidelberg for the outstanding work, or have a completed Transient Student Permission Form on file in the Office of the Registrar by April 13th (summer graduates are not eligible for honors ceremony/medals or diploma until work is completed).
+Heidelberg registration and/or transient work must cover all outstanding credits and be reasonably able to be completed (as determined by the registrar and /or Provost) by the summer completion deadline.

 Registrar staff members attempts to review all students on the graduation list as final grades come in; regardless if the term end date has not occurred.
 Once the degree requirements are confirmed completed, the transcript will carry a notation that the degree requirements are met with the conferral date.
 Most employers, or graduate schools, will accept this statement as proof of degree.
 In some cases, a final transcript is needed once the degree is conferred; students are encouraged to investigate employer policies.
 If you do not want a transcript issued with this notation, mark the transcript request "hold for degree" to ensure the transcript is after the degree is conferred.

 For third party recipients requesting the official transcript before the conferral date, nor will they accept the transcript notation, a letter will be published by the Registrar.
 A request must be made in writing from the student’s Heidelberg email account.
 The request must include where the letter is to be sent and an address; email is acceptable.